4math2379/PointOfChainInterest/README.md

 2. Just mark it on the Map , other user who travel near the position can see it and participate.

 ## Being Anonymous and adding POI with a hash
- - [x] Using IPFS Network
+ - [x] Using IPFS Network 🔓
  - [ ] Using the IPFS tech in order to **PIN** the coordinates.
- - [ ] Connect to a public Blockchain
+ - [ ] Connect to a public Blockchain ⛓️
- - [x] connect to Geojson for testing charting dataset
+ - [x] connect to Geojson for testing charting dataset :earth_africa:
+ - [ ] Create Web3 injection. 💊